thalia-lang/thalia-core/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Contributions are welcome.
+If you have a feature request, or have found a bug, feel free to open a new issue.
+If you wish to contribute code, see CONTRIBUTING.md for more details.

 ### Guidelines